 Welcome to the Office of Graduate Studies in the Dietrich School of Arts and Sciences.

-The Dietrich School offers graduate degrees ranging across the natural sciences, social sciences, and arts and humanities, including joint degrees with the Schools of Medicine and Law as well as Carnegie Mellon University.
-Interdisciplinary certificate programs and numerous interdisciplinary units promote research across departmental boundaries.
+Graduate education is central to the academic mission of the University of Pittsburgh to advance discovery, creativity, and innovation.
+Our graduate students are at the core of the Dietrich School’s diverse and inclusive excellence in research and education.
+The Dietrich School offers more than 50 graduate degrees ranging across the life, physical, mathematical, behavioral, and social sciences as well as the arts and humanities, including joint degree programs with the Schools of Engineering, Law, Medicine, and Public Health, as well as Carnegie Mellon University.
+Interdisciplinary certificate programs and numerous interdisciplinary units promote research and creative activity across departmental boundaries.

 Associate Dean for Graduate Studies and Research